unaguna/random-obj-generator/sphinx/source/doc.as_command.common_option.rst

     randog date --pickle --output out.pickle

 The above example outputs binary to file, but it can also be output as a string by combining with :code:`--base64` or :code:`--fmt`.
+You can use :ref:`the formatting codes of bytes mode <bytes-format-codes>` when using :code:`--fmt`.

 .. code-block:: shell